Optimal Experimental Design for Inverse Problems in the Presence of Observation Correlations: Numerical Experiments

-The A-optimal design is defined as the one that minimizes the posterior covariance trace.
-To be able to fairly judge the quality of the A-optimal designs, one should inspect the value of the optimality criterion corresponding to the optimal solution. \Cref{tbl:Poserior_Trace_No_Correlation} shows the value of the A-optimality criterion, namely, the trace of the posterior covariance matrix, obtained by the optimal design before and after thresholding for multiple values of the penalty parameter $\alpha$.
-Results obtained by using the SQRT and logistic sigmoid weighting kernels are shown.
-The first column shows the value of the posterior covariance trace obtained by setting the design to the solution of the relaxed OED problem~\eqref{eqn:oed_relaxed_optimization_problem}, that is, $\Psi^\GA=\Trace{\Cpredpost(\design^{\rm opt})}$.
-The results in the second column correspond the value of the optimality criterion $\Psi^\GA$ obtained by setting all weights less than the highest $\budget=8$ in the optimal weight vector to zero.
-The weights are thresholded, but the highest weights themselves are not changed.
-In the third column of results, we calculate the value of $\Psi^\GA$ obtained by converting the thresholded design to a binary design, that is, setting the weights corresponding to the highest $\budget=8$ weights to $1$ and everything else to zero.
-At the same budget of $\budget=8$ sensors, the binary solution obtained by using the logistic sigmoid kernel exhibits a lower value of the optimality criterion for all values of the penalty parameter, compared with that obtained by using the SQRT kernel.
-Moreover, unlike the case with SQRT kernel, the solutions obtained with multiple values of $\alpha$ attain similar values of the optimality criterion.
+To be able to fairly judge the quality of the A-optimal designs, we inspect the value of the optimality criterion corresponding to the optimal solution. \Cref{tbl:Posterior_Trace_No_Correlation} shows the value of the A-optimality criterion, namely, the trace of the posterior covariance matrix, obtained by the optimal design before and after thresholding for multiple values of the penalty parameter $\alpha$.
+Results are obtained (from left to right) by using the standard OED formalism~\eqref{eqn:oed_relaxed_optimization_problem} with ad hoc fix~\eqref{eqn:standard_prepost_fixed}, and the Schur-OED formulation~\eqref{eqn:A_optimality_Schur} with the weighting matrix $\designmat(\design)$ defined using the kernel~\eqref{eqn:cov-prod_kernel}, the EXP kernel~\eqref{eqn:exp-prod_kernel}, and the logistic sigmoid kernels~\eqref{eqn:sigmoid-prod_kernel}, respectively.
+For each choice of the weighting kernel, the first column shows the value of the posterior covariance trace obtained by setting the design to the solution of the relaxed OED problem~\eqref{eqn:oed_relaxed_optimization_problem}, that is, $\Psi^\GA(\design)=\Trace{\Cpredpost(\design)}$ with $\design=\design\opt$.
+The results in the second column correspond to the value of the optimality criterion $\Psi^\GA(\design^{\rm b})$, where $\design^{\rm b}$ is a binary design obtained by setting the entries of $\design\opt$ corresponding to the highest $\budget=8$ weights to $1$ and everything else to zero.
+The third column is similar to the second column, but the binary design is obtained by activating the sensors corresponding to the highest $\Nsens/2$ weights.
+The results of both the standard and the Schur-product OED formulations are almost identical, with similar estimates of the optimal design.